FChannel0/FChannel-Server/README.md

 FChannel is a [libre](https://en.wikipedia.org/wiki/Free_and_open-source_software), [self-hostable](https://en.wikipedia.org/wiki/Self-hosting_(web_services)), [federated](https://en.wikipedia.org/wiki/Federation_(information_technology)), [imageboard](https://en.wikipedia.org/wiki/Imageboard) platform that utilizes [ActivityPub](https://activitypub.rocks/).

-There are currently serveral instances federated with each other, for a full list see: https://fchan.xyz
+There are currently several instances federated with each other, for a full list see: https://fchan.xyz

 There is an anon testing FChannel instances on TOR/Loki/I2P.
 Find more information here: https://fchan.xyz/g/MORL0KUT It is a testing environment, so the instances might come and go.